unoplatform/Uno.Wasm.Bootstrap/doc/using-the-bootstrapper.md

 ## Upgrading from previous versions of the Uno.Wasm.Bootstrap package

-Moving from version 8.x to 9.x may require changing the used msbuild SDK for your project.
+Moving from version 8.x to 9.x may require changing the used MSBuild SDK for your project.

 - If your project contains `Sdk="Uno.Sdk"`, you will need to update the Uno.Sdk to 5.5 or later.
 - If your project contains `Sdk="Microsoft.NET.Sdk.Web"`, you'll need to change it to `Sdk="Microsoft.NET.Sdk.WebAssembly"`.